malteehrlen/tilemancer/README.md

 * Put it in your script folder. you can find the script folder by going to `Edit/Preferences/Folders/Scripts` in GIMP.
 * Click on `Filters/Script-Fu/'Refresh Scrips'`

+## Why
+Well, I found some free python scripts floating around the internet for this purpose, but python seems to work poorly/not at all with the newest versions of GIMP.
+So I took this as an opportunity to learn more about GIMP scripting, and Scheme.

 If this GIMP script was helpful for you, consider a small [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=EJ6PDT5HB8Q4C).